cmusmashlab/SAMoSA/README.md

 └── TrainingDataset
 ```

-Each file in the `TrainingDataset` folder contains synchronized Audio and IMU data. **Describe in detail** -> audio data, plus which axes are what for IMU data.
+Each file in the `TrainingDataset` folder contains synchronized Audio and IMU data.
+The file name contains all the information regarding the contents of the file.

+For example:
+`49---Kitchen---Chopping---1.pkl`

+Participant ID: 49, Context: Kitchen, Activity: Chopping, TrialNo: 1

+Each pickle file has the `Audio` and `IMU` keys.
+    - Audio contains a 1D array of audio data, sampled at 16kHz
+    - # IMU is a 2D array of (N\_Samples, 9 axes) Sampled at ~50Hz
+    - Refer to [this notebook]("Code/0.
+Dataset Intro.ipynb") for more information.

 ## 4. Download Models
 Download the `Models` folder from [UPDATE THIS LINK!](http://smashlab.io/pdfs/samosa.pdf) and place in `SAMoSA/Models`.
 It should have the following tree structure.